bschambers/typit/README.md

   frequent words in the language you're practicing.
 This is quite similar to the “10 fast fingers” tests, with the difference that it's playable and fully configurable inside your Emacs.
-* Literature test: the gameplay is identical to the dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
-You can use text file you like, and Emacs will save your position between sessions for convenience so that you will always start just where you left off last time.
+* Literature test: the gameplay is identical to dictionary test although instead of random words picked from a dictionary, you type text from a specified file.
+You can use any text file you like, and Emacs will save your position between sessions for convenience so that you will always start just where you left off last time.

 ![Typit typing](https://raw.githubusercontent.com/mrkkrp/typit/gh-pages/typit-typing.png)